aleksandarskrbic/trip-rest-api/README.md

-# trip-rest-api
-REST API Implementation for Codetribe Koneh Challenge
+# REST API Implementation for Codetribe Koneh Challenge

 1. Pull or Download
 2. Import in Ecliplise/IntelliJ as Maven Project